 If you insist that Banquo’s ghost represents the Stuart line, and snakes and flowers allude to commemorative medals, and an infamously equivocating priest was sent to hell (I didn’t know there was another kind of priest, and anyway the entire play is about equivocation)… well, you can read anything you want to into anything you want to, if you want to.
-If you believe that Willy from Warwickshire wrote my body of work, you’ve already demonstrated your tendency to make errors in judgement.
+If you believe that Warwickshire Willy wrote my body of work, you’ve already demonstrated your tendency to make errors in judgement.

 Remember, remember, this too: a lot of wretches got their ink-stained fingers on my plays, both before and after my death.
-The unpublished plays were performance scripts, and even while I was alive it was impossible to keep people from messing with them.
-Ask any screenwriter – some things never change.
+Some of the unpublished plays were performance scripts (unless they came from elsewhere).
+Even while I was alive it was impossible to keep people from messing with them.
+Ask any screenwriter, some things never change.
 Macbeth didn’t hit a printing press until 1623, nineteen years after my demise.
-Plenty of time to butcher rework the thing, making it say things I never said, making it look like it was written later than it was.
-The task is trivial.
+Plenty of time to butcher rework the thing, make it say things I never said, make it look like it was written later than it was.
+A trivial task.

 Macbeth in the First Folio, 1623

-Here’s some history about the Gunpowder Plot, straight from Parliament.
+Here’s some history about the Gunpowder Plot.
 You Colonials can read it to learn what’s up with all the bonfires and the Guy Fawkes masks that look like internet hackers, though it’s the internet hackers who look like Guy Fawkes.